az-digital/az_quickstart/modules/custom/az_gdpr_consent/README.md

 This module integrates Klaro cookie consent management with Pantheon's AGCDN geolocation headers (`X-Geo-Country-Code`) for server-side geolocation detection.
 It conditionally displays consent banners only to visitors from countries that require GDPR compliance or have similar data protection laws.

-For non-GDPR countries (like the United States), the module automatically pre-sets consent for all services before Klaro loads, allowing tracking to work seamlessly as if Klaro was not installed.
+For non-GDPR countries (like the United States), the module automatically pre-sets consent for all services before Klaro loads, allowing tracking to work as if Klaro was not installed.

 ## Features